 Example of a movie shot with the EOS 80D

 Beyond just the higher resolution, each individual pixel on the 80D is a refined design, which Canon claims will produce better results in low light situations and at higher ISO numbers of 16000.

 With a higher resolution sensor, a promise of faster frame rate and better image quality, the image processor should also be of a higher caliber.
 The 80D is equipped with Canon’s DIGIC 6 image processor.
 The older outgoing camera had DIGIC 5+.

-The sensor and the image processing engine works in tandem to give what is the best feature of the 80D – Dual-Pixel CMOS AF in live–view mode.
-Dual pixel CMOS AF has been the stand out feature of the 70D.
+The sensor and the image processing engine work in tandem to give what is the best feature of the 80D – Dual-Pixel CMOS AF in live–view mode.
+Dual Pixel CMOS AF has been the stand out feature of the 70D.

 But it has been improved to provide continuous AF in live-view mode.
 This sensor – image processing combination is also responsible for producing 60 fps footages as well as HDR full-HD movies.

 Related Post: EOS 80D vs EOS 7D II: Versatile vs Cutting Edge

 One of the key improvements with the new Canon EOS 80D is the 45-point all cross-type AF system.
 This is a significant improvement over the 19-point all cross-type AF system of the 70D.
 With lenses with a maximum aperture of f/8, you could use up to 27 of the cross-type AF points.